shivamujawame/AIW-Infra-Migration/Labfiles/gettingstartedfilenew.md

 ## Getting Started with Lab

-Welcome to **Migrate Windows Server to Azure** workshop!
+Welcome to the **Migrate Windows Server to Azure** workshop!
 We've prepared a seamless environment for you to explore and learn about Azure services.
 Let's begin by making the most of this experience:

 ## Accessing Your Lab Environment